Rehab Select Blog

 • Spasticity - Spasticity refers to painful or uncontrollable muscle movements and spasms that can result from a stroke.

-• Vision impairment - Up to two-thirds of stroke patients will experience problems with their vision as a side effect.
+• Vision impairment - Up to two-thirds of stroke patients will experience problems with their vision as a side effects of stroke.
 Issues include partial blindness, tunnel vision, double vision, and blind spots.

 As well as physical side effects, many of those who have suffered a stroke also experience some form of cognitive impairment.
 According to the National Stroke Association, common issues include:

-• Aphasia - Problems with language use are very common after a stroke.
+• Aphasia - Problems with language use are very common side effects after a stroke.
 Examples of aphasia include difficulty speaking, word confusion, trouble understanding others’ speech, and issues with reading and/or writing.

 • Memory loss - Damage to brain cells during a stroke can frequently cause memory loss.
 Patients may struggle to remember words, names, faces, routes, recent events or new information.